loulanomics/HiRes_timeSeries/README.md

 # HiRes_timeSeries
-Weekly sewage time series of microbial *and fungal* communities, with quantitative standards added for absolute abundance estimates.
+Weekly sewage time series of microbial and fungal (!) communities, with quantitative standards added for absolute abundance estimates.